 Effect on sleep

-“Screen time, especially in the 90 minutes prior to bedtime, has strong, negative effects on sleep quantity and quality,” said Dr. Ismail.
+“Screen time, especially in the 90 minutes prior to bedtime, has strong, negative effects on sleep quantity and quality,” said the Director of the Sleep Center.
 “The screen’s light suppresses melatonin, a hormone your biologic clock needs to start the sleep process.
 In addition, the light exposure from the screen stimulates and tricks the brain into thinking its daytime, making it harder to fall asleep.”

 The American Academy of Pediatrics (AAP) recommends no exposure to screens whatsoever for children younger than 18 months old, with only one exception: video-chatting with friends and family.